"Chin up, you did us proud": women's hockey team gets lauded for fighting Olympic show | Sports-Games

 ''Played like tigresses…..chin up girls….you were outstanding…there's more to come!!! @TheHockeyIndia @Tokyo2020hi #womenhockeyindia,'' Gutta wrote.

 ''Just so emotional.
-Each and every member of this team must be celebrated for the fight they have put up. #womenshockey #Hockey #Tokyo2020,'' Karmakar said.
+Every member of this team must be celebrated for the fight they have put up. #womenshockey #Hockey #Tokyo2020,'' Karmakar said.

-Indian Olympic Assoaciation Secretary General Rajeev Mehta said ''The Indian Women's @TheHockeyIndia team gave it their all and delivered a brilliant performance at #Tokyo2020.
-The country is absolute proud of your fightback spirit today against Great Britain!
+Indian Olympic Association Secretary General Rajeev Mehta said ''The Indian Women's @TheHockeyIndia team gave it their all and delivered a brilliant performance at #Tokyo2020.
+The country is absolutely proud of your fightback spirit today against Great Britain!
 More power to you #StrongerTogether #TeamIndia.''
-Bollwood star Shah Rukh Khan, who famously played the coach of the women's hockey team in Chak De India also chimed in.
+Bollywood star Shah Rukh Khan, who famously played the coach of the women's hockey team in Chak De India, also chimed in.

 ''Heartbreak!!!
 But all reasons to hold our heads high.
 Well played Indian Women's Hockey Team.
 You all inspired everyone in India.
 That itself is a victory,'' Khan tweeted.